karlyanelson/resume/README.md

 ### Ledger Works • Senior Software Engineer

-_April 2022 to present • St. Louis, MO_
+_April 2022 to present • Remote_

-- Multi-chain security, monitoring and notification platform across Hedera, Avalanche, and Ethereum
+- Multi-chain security, monitoring and notification platform across Hedera, Avalanche, Ethereum, Arbitrum, Polygon, Kava, and more.
-- UX Design, frontend development, api development, backend development, infrastructure
+- UX Design, frontend development, api development, backend development, infrastructure, devops
 - Agile development team
+- Deploy to production multiple times a day
 - **Design**:
   - Created logos and branding for all of our products
   - Figma